 - (i) Employees, including Faculty Members.
-Sanctions imposed with respect to Responding Parties who are employees or faculty members may include, but are not limited to, one or more of the following: dismissal from employment, non-renewal of an employment contract, suspension, probation, reprimand, warning, training and/or counseling, no-contact order, among others. - (ii) Students.
-Sanctions may include, but are not limited to, one or more of the following: expulsion, suspension, probation, reprimand, warning, restitution, education/counseling, no-contact order, restriction from extracurricular programs or activities, loss of leadership opportunity or positions in activities, housing restriction/relocation, and/or loss or restriction from College employment. - (iii) Student Groups, Organizations and Teams.
+Sanctions imposed with respect to Responding Parties who are employees or faculty members may include, but are not limited to, one or more of the following: dismissal from employment, non-renewal of an employment contract, suspension (without pay), probation, reprimand, warning, restitution, training and/or counseling, no-contact order, removal from an administrative appointment, removal of one or more job responsibilities, removal from a committee, removal from a leadership position, reassignment of advisees, prohibition against new advisees, limitation or loss of rights or privileges, loss of awards and/or honors, and/or community service, among others. - (ii) Students.
+Sanctions may include, but are not limited to, one or more of the following: expulsion, suspension, probation, reprimand, warning, restitution, education/counseling, no-contact order, restriction from extracurricular programs or activities, loss of leadership opportunity or positions in activities, housing restriction/relocation, and/or loss or restriction from College employment, limitation or loss of rights or privileges, loss of awards and/or honors, and/or community service. - (iii) Student Groups, Organizations and Teams.
 Sanctions for groups, organizations and teams may include suspension, revocation or denial of registration or recognition, probation, reprimand, warning, restitution, education, restriction, among other possible sanctions

-&lt;sup>10 Consistent with Section 9(i), the Dean of the College, in consultation with the Title IX Coordinator, may designate another appropriate faculty member or administrator to serve in this role.
+10 Consistent with Section 9(i), the Dean of the College, in consultation with the Title IX Coordinator, may designate administrator person who holds a leadership position in Academic Affairs to serve in this role.